 After about an hour, you’ll come to an intersection.
 Head right on trail 4 to Alpe di Tires/Tierser Alpl, signed 50 minutes.
 The descent begins.

-Though very narrow at times, the trail is well-kept.
+Though very narrow at times, the trail is in good condition and well-graded.

-Eventually, trail 3 joins our trail 4.
-Soon after, you’ll hike up to Tierser Alpl (easy ascent).
-Tierser Alpl is located at the foot of the jagged Denti di Terrarossa.
+Eventually, trail 3 joins trail 4.
+Soon after, the way angles up to Tierser Alpl, the striking refuge planted at the foot of the jagged Denti di Terrarossa.

 If time allows, we highly recommend eating in Tierser Alpl.
 This is one of our favorite huts in the Dolomites.
 More hikes to Tierser Alpl: